sgissinger/eleventy-plugin-i18n-gettext/README.md

 ### `relocalizePath targetedLocale, pagePath`
 Returns: `string`

 The intent of this shortcode is to construct language selectors.

-It replaces the locale part of the current url with the targeted locale.
+It replaces the locale part of the current url with the targeted locale then it applies the `url` built-in filter.

 ```json
 // _data/locales.json